 Development in multicellular organisms

 Development in multicellular organisms is a much more complicated process.
 Multicellularity requires that an organism produce more than one type of cell.
 Except in the unusual case of cellular slime molds (Dictyostelium), all the cells of multicellular organisms have the same genetic makeup.
-This means that there must control processes that dictate that some cells follow one set of instructions while other cells follow different instructions.
+This means that there must be control processes that dictate that some cells follow one set of instructions while other cells follow different instructions.
 Unicellular and colonial organisms may have the ability to do this to a limited extent.
-Although the majority of cells of these organisms are all the same, they may produce specialized cells to affect the sexual process, to carry specialized metabolic functions (e.g., the akinetes of cyanobacteria), or to accomplish dispersal.
-Complex multicellularity requires an additional significant feature besides the ability to produce different types of cells: the ability to organize multiple cell types in a three-dimensional pattern to form tissues and with tissues organized to form organs and with the organs organized to form organisms.
+A lthough the majority of cells of these organisms are all the same, they may produce specialized cells to effect the sexual process, to carry specialized metabolic functions (e.g., the akinetes of cyanobacteria), or to accomplish dispersal.
+Complex multicellularity requires an additional significant feature besides the ability to produce different types of cells: the ability to organize multiple cell types in a three-dimensional pattern to form tissues, with tissues organized to form organs, and with the organs organized to form organisms.
 This organization requires a developmental process that dictates what types of cells are produced, where they are produced, and to what extent and in what direction each cell expands.

 A significant developmental distinction between animals and most of the organisms covered here results from the presence of the cell wall.
 Animal development includes the possibility of cell migration, with the movement of cells allowing for particular arrangements and forms to be produced.
-Outside of the animal kingdom cell migration occasionally occurs but only in organisms that lack cell walls.
+Outside of the animal kingdom, cell migration occasionally occurs but only in organisms that lack cell walls.
 Cells of cellular slime molds must migrate in order to aggregate and subsequently move relative to each other, and cellular slime mold development involves a physical rearrangement of cells.
-When a ‘final’ form of a cellular slime mold is produced the individual cells are no longer capable of moving because they have developed cell walls and are stuck to neighboring cells.
+However, when a ‘final’ form of a cellular slime mold is produced the individual cells are no longer capable of moving because they have developed cell walls and are stuck to neighboring cells.
 Almost all of the multicellular organisms dealt with in this book possess cell walls and a newly produced cell is ‘stuck’ to the cell that produced it.
 Moreover, for all plants, cell division occurs in a region called a meristem, a region that produces new cells with a three-dimensional organization.
 The new cells that are produced are not only attached to their parental cell, but are also attached to multiple cells that are being simultaneously produced around them.
-In contrast, as discussed previously, fungi and some red, green and brown algae produce three-dimensional multicellular structures in ways that do not involve a meristem, generally by having individual filaments (one-dimensional structures) glued together in ways to form a three-dimensional form.
+In contrast, as discussed previously, fungi and some red, green and brown algae produce three-dimensional multicellular structures in ways that do not involve a meristem, generally by having individual filaments (one-dimensional structures) glued together in ways to create a three-dimensional form.

 Development in plants